psmass/DDS-MyExamples/README.md

 ![](https://github.com/psmass/DDSexamples/blob/master/RtiAsOne.png)

-RTI Connext Pub/sub expamles using various DDS mechanisms

-This project provides an example of setting up a simple RTI Connext DDS Application using Visual Studio Code (VSCode)
+This project provides a host of DDS programming examples.
+Each project uses Visual Studio Code (VSCode).

-It assumes you have licensed access to RTI's Connext DDS libraries and tools (you can get a Free 30 day trial license at www.rti.com)
+Using these examples assumes you have licensed access to RTI's Connext DDS libraries and tools (you can get a Free 30 day trial license at www.rti.com)

-The code will Publish and Subscribe to standard Shapes (example here is a Blue Square) which can be subscribed to by the Connext DDS Shapes Demo.
+The code will Publish and Subscribe to standard Shapes (example here is a Blue Square) which can be subscribed to by the Connext DDS Shapes Demo and visa-versa.
+Particularly of interest to the user is that most examples use **RTI Best Practices - Waitsets (vs. Listener) as well as XML App Creation w/Dynamic Data.**  As well, the XML files themselves were created by RTI's System Designer Tool.
+In some cases (i.e. compiled Participant creation, only the QOS section of the XML is used).

 Environment: MacOS (Catalina), Visual Studio Code